* S&P 500 comes off biggest weekly decline in seven

 * JA Solar soars after results, forecast

-The geopolitical tension weighed on equities last week, with the S&P 500 suffering its biggest weekly loss in seven and the CBOE Volatility index jumping to its highest since early February on Friday.
+The geopolitical tension weighed on equities last week, with the S&P 500 falling 2 percent and the CBOE Volatility index jumping to its highest since early February on Friday.

 The advance continued a recent trend of investors using market pullbacks as buying opportunities.
 Major indexes have not undergone a sustained pullback in more than a year.